Take the Next Step

 Tuition will be billed and collected monthly.

-Bright Horizons’ successful core curriculum World at Their Fingertips, will be used at the center, with Native American culture integrated into our daily programming.
+Bright Horizons’ successful core curriculum World at Their Fingertips, is implemented at the center, with Native American culture integrated into our daily programming.
 To learn more about the Bright Horizons curriculum, please visit brighthorizons.com/early-education-preschool/proven-approach.

 The Snoqualmie Tribe Culture, Environmental & Natural Resources, Education, and Childcare Programs have been working in tandem with Bright Horizon staff to develop cultural relevant curriculum that will be integrated into the Center’s core plans.
 The Tribe is working to expand upon and integrate the Since Time Immemorial Early Learning lesson plans focused on : exploring cultural identity and recognizing the current place and historical place of Native families and the Snoqualmie people through storytelling, song, and crafting; lessons on restoration of salmon habitats and exploring how to respectively coexist with nature and sacred spaces; the value of food sovereignty with a focus on harvesting indigenous plants; Canoe Journey, and daily immersion in the language (Lushootseed) of the Snoqualmie and Coast Salish people.